 A denture is a set of prosthetic teeth attached to a plastic base that is designed to look like your gums.
-A full or complete denture completes smiles after total tooth loss, while a partial fills the gaps left by several missing teeth when some healthy teeth still remain.
+A full denture replaces an entire row, while a partial fills the gaps left by several missing teeth when some healthy teeth still remain.
 Dentures can be held in place using suction, metal brackets, or with the help of a denture adhesive.
 By practicing proper care and maintenance, you can expect a traditional denture to last for five to seven years before they need replacement or relining.
-A denture that is retained by dental implants can be expected to last longer.
+A denture that is retained by dental implants, however, can be expected to stick around several times longer.

-There are several types of complete dentures.
-The one that is right for your smile depends on your oral health, your budget, and your preference.
-A conventional complete/full denture is made and placed in the patient's mouth after the remaining teeth are removed and tissues have healed, which may take several months.
+A conventional full denture is made and placed in the patient's mouth after the remaining teeth are removed and the gums have healed, which may take several months.
 An immediate denture is inserted as soon as the remaining teeth are removed.
 We will take measurements and make models of the patient's jaws during a preliminary visit.
 With immediate dentures, the denture wearer does not have to be without teeth during the healing period.

-Dental implants are prosthetic tooth roots made of titanium, a material that heals together with your bone tissue.
+Dental implants are prosthetic tooth roots made of titanium, a material that bonds directly with your bone tissue.
 After a period of four to six months, the dental implants are as sturdy as any other bone in your body.
 Dentures affixed to dental implants provide unsurpassed stability, allowing you to eat, speak, and smile with full confidence.

 You won’t need an individual dental implant for each missing tooth.
 Instead, your dentist can retain a full or partial denture on a small number of strategically placed dental implants.
 The All-on-4 dental implant method allows for a full denture in Irving to be supported using as few as four implant posts – and this method can be completed in just 24 hours.
 All-on-4 also eliminates the need for preliminary bone graft procedures that may be necessary for conventional dental implants.